wp-plugins/combo-slideshow/readme.txt

 == Changelog ==

+= 1.7 (2013.06.18) =
+* Updated to Nivo Slider jQuery plugin (v.3.2)
+* Full renewal of the slideshow management in admin UI, database and folders
+* Added new "Slideshow" post type
+* Added crop thumbnails option

 = 1.6 (2013.02.15) =
-* Bugfix: link with custom slides
+* Bugfix: link in custom slides

 = 1.5 (2013.02.02) =
 * Improved output: new parameters available ($size, $width, $height, $custom) in manual functions and shortcodes for multiple independent custom slideshow sizes